cbrgm/telegram-github-action/README.md

 - `token`: **Required** - Telegram bot's authorization token.
 Use GitHub secrets.
 - `to`: **Required** - Unique identifier or username of the target Telegram chat.
+- `thread-id`: Optional - Identifier of a topic in a Telegram supergroup.
+    - The message would not be sent if `to` is not a supergroup and `thread-id` is set.
 - `message`: Optional - Text message to send.
 If omitted, bot's information is fetched.
 - `parse-mode`: Optional - Mode for parsing text entities (`markdown` or `html`).
 - `disable-web-page-preview`: Optional - Disables link previews.